Industry-Wide Business Valuation FAQ & Glossary

 Capital Structure — the composition of the invested capital of a business enterprise; the mix of debt and equity financing.

-Comparable Profits Method — A method of determining the value of intangible assets by comparing the profits of the subject entity with those of similar uncontrolled companies that have the same or similar complement of intangible assets as the subject company.
+Comparable Profits Method — A method of determining the value of intangible assets.
+By comparing the profits of the subject entity.
+With those of similar uncontrolled companies that have the same or similar complement of intangible assets as the subject company.

-Comparable Uncontrolled Transaction Method — A method of determining the value of intangible assets by comparing the subject transaction to similar transactions in the market place made between independent (uncontrolled) parties.
+Comparable Uncontrolled Transaction Method — A method of determining the value of intangible assets.
+By comparing the subject transaction to similar transactions.
+In the marketplace made between independent (uncontrolled) parties.

 Control — the power to direct the management and policies of a business enterprise.